robotcopper/robotcopper.github.io/ROS2/behavior_tree.md

 ## Understanding Behavior Trees (BTs) in Robotics

-<span style="color:#9cff71">**Behavior Trees**</span> are the successors to **state machines** and provide a hierarchical representation of robot behavior, organizing actions, conditions, and control flow nodes into a tree structure.
+<span style="color:#9cff71">**Behavior Trees**</span> are the successors of **state machines** and provide a hierarchical representation of robot behavior, organizing actions, conditions, and control flow nodes into a tree structure.
 At the root of the tree is the main decision-making node, which delegates tasks to child nodes based on predefined conditions and priorities.
 This hierarchical organization facilitates clear, modular, and scalable behavior design, making <span style="color:#9cff71">**BTs**</span> a popular choice in robotics.

 In the context of <span style="color:#47c7ef">**NAV2**</span>, <span style="color:#9cff71">**Behavior Trees**</span> serve as the control mechanism for guiding robot navigation.
 By defining navigation-related tasks and conditions within the <span style="color:#9cff71">**BT**</span> structure, robots can autonomously plan and execute navigation behaviors while dynamically adapting to changes in the environment.